kevinbowen777/news/docs/index.rst

    license
    package_index
    create_new_users
+   create_new_articles

 .. contents:: Table of Contents
    :local:
    :backlinks: top
    :depth: 2

-news is a blog-like application built with the Django 4.2.x web framework.
+news is a blog-like application built with the Django 4.2.x web application framework.

 Features
 --------